 The Model

-Using the TPCH_SF1 schema in the SNOWFLAKE_SAMPLE_DATA database as my source, I created a basic Data Vault model with two hubs, a many-to-many link, and corresponding satellites.
-Then I generated and deployed all the DDL and ETL to my Snowflake data warehouse.
+Using my sample SpeedShop schemas in my Snowflake landing database as my sources, I created my Data Vault model.
+Then I generated and deployed the DDL and ETL to my target Snowflake data warehouse.

 The Snowflake SQL Objects

-After creating the FMC, I was ready to set up my Snowflake schema with the objects I needed to (a) assist with executing the load stored procedures generated in VaultSpeed and (b) create the Snowflake Task DAG.
-First, I created the schema, sequence object, and procedures needed to help run the DAG with the VaultSpeed ETL:
+After creating the FMC, I was ready to set up my Snowflake schema with the objects I needed to (1) Assist with executing the load stored procedures generated in VaultSpeed and (2) create the Snowflake Task DAG.
+These objects are:

 1. A database schema named "TASKER"